183amir/bob.debian/bob/README.md

 Verify that the patches (if specific patches exists) in `os.files` are still needed.

-Upload the packages to our launchpad site, starting with the first version that was packaged, as it will be the one containing bob sources:
+Upload a single packages to our launchpad site, starting with the first version that was packaged, as it will be the one containing bob sources:

 ```sh